altMITgcm/MITgcm/doc/contributing/contributing.rst

     % git fetch upstream
     % git checkout -b newfeature upstream/master

 You will make edits on this new branch, to keep these new edits completely separate from all files on the master branch.
 The first command ``git fetch upstream`` makes sure your new branch is the latest code from the main repository; as such, you can redo step 4 at any time to start additional, separate development projects (on a separate, new branch).
-Note that this second command above not only creates the new branch ‘newfeature’ from the ``upstream/master`` branch, it switches you onto this newly created branch.
+Note that this second command above not only creates this new branch, which we name ``newfeature``, from the ``upstream/master`` branch, it also switches you onto this newly created branch.
 Naming the branch something more descriptive than ‘newfeature’ is helpful.

 **5.** Doing stuff!
 This usually comes in one of three flavors: